bertinia/CESM_xml2html/README.md

    >gen_all_nml
    >gen_all_input

 Check the variables CESMROOT and OUTPUT at the top of the files to be sure the directory paths are correct.
+Also, update the model component version values to match those in the CESM Externals.cfg file.

 Update the /cesmweb/html/models/settings/2.Y.Z/index.html files to include a new dropdown option in the verion menu rm /cesmweb/html/models/settings/current